-- Child shall wash his or her hands with liquid soap and running water 1.a) upon arrival at the center, or b) Within thirty (30) minutes of arrival for school-age children; 2) before and after eating or handling food; 3) after toileting or diaper change; 4) after handling animals; 5) After touching an item or an area of the body soiled with body fluids or wastes; and 6) after indoor or outdoor play time and (c) Use hand sanitizer or hand-sanitizing wipes if liquid soap and warm running water are not available.
-The child shall wash the child's hands once liquid soap and warm running water are available [Sec 3, (4 b)]. - An employee shall wash hands with liquid soap and running water 1) upon arrival at the center, 2) after toileting or assisting a child in toileting, 3) before and after diapering each child, 4) after wiping or blowing a child's or own nose, 5) after handling animals, 6) after caring for a sick child, 7) before and after feeding a child or eating, 8) before dispensing medication, 9) after smoking or vaping and 10) if possible, before administering first aid [Sec 3 (5 c)]: Use hand sanitizer or handsanitizing wipes if liquid soap and warm running water are not available.
-The staff shall wash the staff's hands once liquid soap and warm running water are available [Sec 3 (5 d)].
+- Except as established in paragraph (c) of this subsection, wash his or her hands with liquid soap and warm running water 1.a) upon arrival at the center, or b) Within thirty (30) minutes of arrival for school-age children; 2) before and after eating or handling food; 3) after toileting or diaper change; 4) after handling animals; 5) After touching an item or an area of the body soiled with body fluids or wastes; and 6) after indoor or outdoor play time and (c) Use hand sanitizer or hand-sanitizing wipes if liquid soap and warm running water are not available.
+The child shall wash the child's hands as soon as practicable once liquid soap and warm running water are available [Sec 3, (4 b& c)]. - Staff shall, except as established in paragraph (d) of this subsection, wash their hands with liquid soap and warm running water 1) upon arrival at the center, 2) after toileting or assisting a child in toileting, 3) before and after diapering each child, 4) after wiping or blowing a child's or own nose, 5) after handling animals, 6) after caring for a sick child, 7) before and after feeding a child or eating, 8)